Scroll down to find information on the following:

 Whether you are there or not, the bills still need to be paid.
 If you plan to give $100 per week, but don’t make up for it on the weeks when you are away, you haven’t really followed through on your plan.
 Church is not an event that you pay to attend.
 It is an association whose costs you agree to take a share of, and those costs don’t stop when you’re not there.
 Think about why it is no use asking your landlord to waive your rent for the weeks you go away on holiday, and then transfer those ideas to your thinking about your offerings to the church.

 Giving and voting.
 Whenever a church meeting is considering taking on a new financial commitment that requires an increase in the offerings, you need to think very carefully about how you vote.
-You are voting on whether to increase the financial commitment of which you have to take your share.
+You are voting on whether to increase a financial commitment of which you have to take your share.
 It is not someone else’s problem.
 If you are willing to increase your offering by the percentage increase that is needed, then you can vote in favour.
 If you are not able to increase your offering, then you should say so, and either vote against or abstain.
 Communicating your inability to increase your offering is crucial, because other people need to factor the implications of that into their voting.

 How to Do Your Giving